Marriage & Faith

-A comprehensive Catholic guide to marital intimacy — covering what the Church actually teaches, why the body matters, the struggles nobody names, and where to find real help.
+A Catholic guide to marital intimacy — what the Church actually teaches, why the body matters, the struggles most couples never say out loud, and where to find real help.

 You got married.
 You meant every word of the vows.
 You believed — genuinely, wholeheartedly — that your marriage would be different, that the love you felt at the altar would carry you through whatever came next.
 And for a while, maybe a long while, it did.